Improving Workflow Integration with xPath: Design and Evaluation of a Human-AI Diagnosis System in Pathology: Design of xPath

 Pathologists can go beyond the sampled areas and navigate the high-heat areas using heatmaps generated for the whole slide (please see the supplementary material for details).
 For example, the mitosis heatmap registers all AI-detected positive mitotic cells as a mitotic density atlas, where high-heat areas indicate a high density of mitotic cells.
 As such, the heatmap would serve as a `screening tool' to help pathologists filter out unrelated areas and rapidly narrow down to the ROIs that are scattered in an entire WSI. \xp~ provides such `screening tools' for all criteria.

+After pathologists have finished examining one criterion, they can proceed to justify the rest of the criteria with the same top-down workflow (one iteration for each criterion).
+During such an iterative process, \xp~will update AI's findings on an individual criterion and, if necessary, the overall suggested grading as well.
+Finally, pathologists can make a diagnosis once they have collected sufficient confidence for the grading diagnosis.

-In summary, in contrast to prior work that enables pathologists to define their own criteria for finding similar examples \cite{cai2019human}, \xp~aims at making examination based on an existing criterion traceable and transparent with evidence, allowing pathologists to view comprehensive AI findings from multiple criteria; further, the top-down workflow is integrable with pathologists' existing practices of delegating work to trainees, which enables pathologists to oversee AI's performance.
+In summary, in contrast to prior work that enables pathologists to define their own criteria for finding similar examples \cite{cai2019human}, \xp~aims at making examinations based on an existing criterion traceable and transparent with evidence, which allows pathologists to see and understand why AI derives such findings.
+Furthermore, pathologists can challenge (or ``contest'' \cite{hirsch2017design}) these AI findings with a top-down workflow to refine the suggested grading diagnosis.
+Such collaboration between pathologists and AI is similar to that with pathology trainees, where pathologists can perform a differential diagnosis based on trainees' findings.